-The Fund aims to generate a high level of income while providing some potential for capital growth by investing mostly in a mix of income oriented mutual funds and to a lesser extent, equity mutual funds.
-The Fund invests in a variety of other mutual funds managed by different portfolio managers.

-To achieve its objective, the Fund will invest in underlying mutual funds, which may be managed by NEI Investments.
+The Fund's investment objectives are to generate income while providing long-term capital growth primarily by investing directly or indirectly in fixed income securities and, to a lesser extent, in equities.
+To achieve its objectives, the Fund will invest in underlying mutual funds, which may be managed by NEI Investments.